Updated June 20, 2018

 Equipped with her master’s degree, she returned to Florida and continued to work with the various health care facilities in Southwest Florida.
 Promising her mother she would earn her doctorate, she enrolled at Argosy University (formerly known as Sarasota University) and earned a Doctor of Business Administration in health services management, business management and statistics in 2000.

 Continuing to work in health care administrative positions, the opportunity to teach presented itself in 2004 when her son, David, who attend Hodges (formerly known as International College), recommended she reach out to the university.

-Joining the School of Allied Health as an adjunct faculty member in 2004, she became a full-time professor in 2009 and associate dean in 2010.
+Joining the School of Health Sciences as an adjunct faculty member in 2004, she became a full-time professor in 2009 and associate dean in 2010.
 It was at this time she retired from her work as a health care administrator.

 Dr. Batiato and other professors at Hodges University stay informed by learning what skills employers are seeking, as well as which skills are lacking and address the issue by focusing on certain skill sets in their curriculum.